Sign Up

 1. In the Shadow of Man (1971)

 One of the earliest and arguably most well-known books by Jane Goodall, In the Shadow of Man details her life and experience among the wild chimpanzees of Gombe in Tanzania between 1960 and 1970.
 Filled with enthralling and engaging stories about the animals’ behaviour and quirks, the book also acts as scientific research and observation into the psychology and the social hierarchies of our closest living relatives, including the revolutionary discovery of chimpanzee tool making and use.
-Throughout the pages, Goodall’s personality, and quite often, humour shines through, offering an insight into her dedication to the study of primatology, as well as the profound connection between humans and chimpanzees.
+Throughout the pages, Goodall’s personality and humor shine through, offering an insight into her dedication to the study of primatology, as well as the profound connection between humans and chimpanzees.

 2. Through a Window: My Thirty Years with the Chimpanzees of Gombe (1990)